irripro/django_menus/README.rst

 Anchors often have browser styling, and need direct selection.
 If you want to customise a submenu mark, it's a background image, and you need a .png at least, which can be difficult to position without 'vertical-align'.
 If borders are added to items, the alignment will walk up and down, depending on the box-model.

+A theme that enables full support for django_menus will need to respond to 'selected' and 'expanded' classes, and have left/right/down variants.

 You may work faster if you copy and modify.
 If you do not do this as a day job, it can take considerable time.

 After warning
 +++++++++++++